ilmarivikstrom/slickman/README.md

 # slickman

 A simple (and naive) 2D lighting project using Slick2D library.
-Inspired by the Red Blob article about ray casting: https://www.redblobgames.com/articles/visibility/
+Inspired by an article about ray casting from Red Blob Games: https://www.redblobgames.com/articles/visibility/

 ![](slickman.gif)